cyavuzucsd/cse15l-lab-reports/labreport1.md

 ## Step 2: Remotely connecting

-Once in Visual Studio Code you will want to press the sqaure with a rectangle on the bottom as shown in the imaghe below:
+Once in Visual Studio Code you will want to press the sqaure with a rectangle on the bottom as shown in the image below:

 <img width="1249" alt="Screenshot 2023-01-12 at 9 34 56 PM" src="https://user-images.githubusercontent.com/122561946/212245092-30187bbb-ddfa-4b9d-8f73-b1ee40c5fa67.png">

 Your terminal should look like below with the words specified for your device.

 <img width="1254" alt="Screenshot 2023-01-12 at 9 45 45 PM" src="https://user-images.githubusercontent.com/122561946/212246344-8ee00a60-6afe-4316-a7c3-a15404fbb3b3.png">

+Since I am a Mac user I did not have to download bash since it was already on my laptop.
+Fow Windows users you may have to download bash which is a step I skipped since it was not necessary for me.

 After your terminal is open you want to copy the command below, but replace the three dashes with your unique code given to you: